Radeberg: History

 Radeberg was mentioned for the first time in 1219, when farmers settled on the country to the large Roeder.
 The name of the place is probably derived from this river.
 In less than 150 years a market place, a castle and own units developed.
 In the year 1412 the municipal law was lent to the small market town.

 500 years ago silver was found close of the town.
 The discovery site was thereupon renamed as Silver Hill.
 The mine was however quickly exhausted.

+A labour camp of the Reich Labour Service was operated in the town under Nazi Germany.
+During World War II, the Nazis operated a forced labour camp for men and women in the town.
+During the final stages of the war, on April 22, 1945, the Polish 1st Armoured Corps captured the town.

 Industry

 Its principal industries are the manufacture of glass, machinery, furniture and paper, and it produces a light lager "Radeberger Beer" which is largely exported.
 The company Robotron Elektronik Radeberg, formerly well known in East Germany for the production of portable television sets and powerful data processing equipment, was there.
 The Radeberger Brewery was founded in 1872, and is part of the Oetker Group.
 It brews Radeberger Pilsner, a 4.8% abv pale lager.